Can HR Make Friends at Work?

 HR Are People Too.
 Cross My Heart.

 This week I’m at the SHRM Talent and HRO Today Forum conferences in Washington, DC and next week I’m in New York City for the HRPS Global Conference.
-All three are great events with a variety of human resource professionals from big companies as well as small.
-But there is a sad reality lurking in the midsts.
-Let me just preface this by saying HR people are fun.
-We are people too.
-In fact, HR professionals are some of the most interesting people you may ever meet.
-I promise.
-Cross my heart.
+All three are excellent gatherings with a wide range of human resource specialists from both large and small businesses.
+But in the background, there lies a depressing truth.
+Let me just say up front that HR professionals are entertaining.
+We are also persons.
+In fact, some of the most fascinating people you’ll ever meet are HR specialists.
+I swear.
+My heart is crossed.

 Employee Engagement & The Anthropology of HR